Navigating the Postpartum Physical Landscape

 Q: Mujhe bahut zyada baal jhad rahe hain - kya ye normal hai?

-A: Yes, postpartum hair loss is completely normal!
+A: Yes, postpartum hair loss is very common and usually expected.
 During pregnancy, hormones kept extra hair on your head.
 After delivery, those hormones drop and that “bonus” hair falls out.
 It peaks around 3-4 months and improves by baby’s first birthday.
 Eat protein-rich foods and don’t stress - your hair will return.

 Q: When can I start exercising?